benbalter/benbalter.github.com/_posts/2017-11-28-everything-an-open-source-maintainer-might-need-to-know-about-open-source-licensing.md

 In my mind, the vast majority of open source projects tackle easy technical, but hard human, user experience, or implementation problems.
 Pagination, for example, is a solved technical problem, but the value of an open source pagination project like [`will_paginate`](https://github.com/mislav/will_paginate) comes in the API, integration with other frameworks, flexibility, etc. All things that are not, at least on their face, novel or patentable.

 If you've made something that's *not* technically trivial to implement, you should probably talk to a lawyer (who in addition to helping you conduct a patent search, might recomend a Patent-aware license like Apache over a simpler license like MIT).
-If you're in the other 80%+ of left-pad- or Rails-addon-type projects, you're probably fine, at least in terms of patent concerns.
+If you're in the vast majority of left-pad- or Rails-addon-type projects, you're probably fine, at least in terms of patent concerns.

 ### Copyright in a distinct legal entity